Meet Our Faculty and Staff

 Janet Vaglia, Ph.
 D.

 Associate Professor of Biology

-Dr. Janet Vaglia joined the Department of Biology at DePauw University in 2002 and teaches courses in Evolution and Development, Deelopmental Biology and Cells, Molecules and Genes.
-She has an avid interesting how fluctuations in an organisms' environment impact developmental processes.
-Her current research in deciphering how salamanders are able to continually grow their tails as adults.
+Dr. Janet Vaglia joined the Department of Biology at DePauw University in 2002 and teaches courses in Evolution and Development, Developmental Biology and Cells, Molecules and Genes.
+She has an avid interest in how fluctuations in an organisms' environment impact developmental processes.
+Her current research is in deciphering how salamanders are able to continually grow their tails as adults.
 The hypotheses that ongoing growth of the body axis could be linked to regeneration helped secure NIH funding for her research in 2010.
 She has worked with several students on this research and they enjoy making connections between the small, focused projects and bigger picture questions and implications.
 She describes how it is fun to consider how the research contributes to the ongoing search for mechanisms and factors that could induce regrowth of tissue (e.g. nervous tissue) in organisms that have lost the lateral ability to regenerate.